Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Gromov-Hausdorff collapse of K3 surfaces

 In this section, we prove Theorem~\ref{K3.Main.Conjecture.18.ok} assuming Theorem~\ref{GTZ.extend}.
+As the reference metric $\omega_{X_{s}}$, we take the Ricci-flat K\"ahler metrics.
 Take an arbitrary sequence in $\mathcal{F}_{2d}$ which converges to a point $[e,v]\in \mathcal{F}_{2d}(l)$ for an isotropic line $l=\Q e$.
 (This is not necessarily of the form in Theorem~\ref{GW}.)
 We take corresponding K3 surfaces $X_i$ with polarizations of degree $2d$ and want to identify the Gromov-Hausdorff limit with a (underlying metric space of) specific tropical K3 surface.